 Prepare the surface by removing raised pavement markers and objectionable material such as moisture, dirt, sand, leaves, and other loose impediments from the surface before placing mixture.
 Remove vegetation from pavement edges.
 Place the mixture to meet the typical section requirements and produce a smooth, finished surface with a uniform appearance and texture.
 Offset longitudinal joints of successive courses of hot-mix by at least 6 in.
 Place mixture so that longitudinal joints on the surface course coincide with lane lines and are not placed in the wheel path, or as directed.
 Ensure that all finished surfaces will drain properly.
 Place the mixture at the rate or thickness shown on the plans.
 The Engineer will use the guidelines in Table 14 to determine the compacted lift thickness of each layer when multiple lifts are required.
-The thickness determined is based on the rate of 110 lb./sg. yd. for each inch of pavement unless otherwise shown on the plans.
+The thickness determined is based on the rate of 110 lb./sq. yd. for each inch of pavement unless otherwise shown on the plans.

-Compacted Lift Thickness and Required Core Height Mixture Compacted Lift Thi ckness Guidelines Minimum Untrimmed Core Туре Minimum (in.)
+Table 14 Compacted Lift Thickness and Required Core Height

+compactor zint i monitoco una recquirou coro moigne Mixture Compacted Lift Thickness Guidelines Minimum Untrimmed Core Type Minimum (in.)
 Maximum (in.)
 Height (in.)
 Eligible for Testing SP-B 2.50 4.0 2.00 SP-C 2.00 3.0 1.25 SP-D 1.25 2.0 1.25